-- Accelerated Aging (AA)- storage of samples at an elevated temperature in order to simulate real time aging in a reduced amount of time
+- Accelerated Aging (AA)- storage of samples at an elevated temperature in order to simulate real-time aging in a reduced amount of time

-- Accelerated Aging Factor (AAF)- estimated or calculated ratio of the time it takes the achieve the same level of physical change as it would in real time conditions
+- Accelerated Aging Factor (AAF)- estimated or calculated ratio of the time it takes the achieve the same level of physical change as it would in real-time conditions

-- Accelerated Aging Temperature- the elevated temperature at which the aging test is conducted, it can be determined by real life storage temperature, estimated usage temperature, or both
+- Accelerated Aging Temperature- the elevated temperature at which the aging test is conducted, it can be determined by real-life storage temperature, estimated usage temperature, or both

-- Ambient Temperature- storage temperature for real time aging samples
+- Ambient Temperature- storage temperature for real-time aging samples

 - Sterile Barrier System Shelf Life- the amount of time that an SBS can be expected to stay in storage at the ambient temperature and maintain its sterility

 The room is equipped with a control apparatus, hygrometer, and thermometer.
-The samples are tested according to the theory that the chemical reactions that are involved in the deterioration of materials follow the Arrhenius reaction rate function.
+Samples are tested according to the theory that the chemical reactions that are involved in the deterioration of materials follow the Arrhenius equation reaction rate.
 This reaction rate can be used to increase temperature and cut down aging time.